Troponin I: Prognostic use

 The efficiency of the new test has been confirmed by data collected by international studies with the participation of more than 100,000 subjects.

-The ability of high sensitive troponin I to identify individual’s cardiovascular risk in asymptomatic people enables physicians to use it in outpatient/ambulatory practice during preventive check-ups, complex health examinations, or examinations of patients with known risk factors.
+The ability of high sensitive troponin I to identify individual's cardiovascular risk in asymptomatic people enables physicians to use it in outpatient/ambulatory practice during preventive check-ups, complex health examinations, or examinations of patients with known risk factors.
 Knowing which cardiovascular risk group a person belongs to allows physicians to promptly determine patient care tactics well before the development of symptoms, and to prevent adverse outcomes.

 Indications for testing

 High sensitive troponin I test is recommended for asymptomatic women and men to assess and stratify their cardiovascular risk.

-Individuals may or may not have known established cardio-vascular risk factors:
+Individuals may or may not have known established cardiovascular risk factors: